epam/edp-nexus-operator/docs/api.md

         <td>
           Secret is the reference of the k8s object Secret for the user password.
 Format: $secret-name:secret-key.
-Updating user password is not supported.<br/>
+After updating Secret user password will be updated.<br/>
         </td>
         <td>true</td>
       </tr><tr>